-Microtunnelling: A method of ground excavation using a tunnelling machine which generally has a remotely propelled, mobile, cutting mechanism.
+.1 "Microtunnelling" refers to a method of ground excavation using a tunnelling machine which generally has a remotely propelled, mobile, cutting mechanism.
 The microtunnelling machine is distinguished from augers or boring machines, which excavate by stationary engines and use flights and extensions to excavate and remove spoil.